2023 Call for Proposals

 Thematic Presentation (Upload your abstract as a PDF or Word doc. with the following outlined information - Omit any identifiers from your abstract.)

-- Type of Presentation: (Multiple Paper, Roundtable, Symposium, Research Session, or Emerging Scholars Series.)
+- Type of Presentation: (Multiple Paper, Roundtable, Research Session)

 - Content of Presentation (no more than 1,500 words*, including methodology and literature review when appropriate) *References are not included in the 1,500 word limit.

 - Objective(s) of the Presentation

 Reviewers may not review a proposal that does not follow this format.
 Proposals will be reviewed based on how well each component of the abstract is addressed in the submission.

 In order to submit your proposal, please create a new cvent online portal account using the "Submit Proposals Here" icon below.